oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/scm-to-ehr-item-sync/activate-test-accelerator/activate-test-accelerator.md

 4. Wait for the confirmation message indicating that the integration has been successfully activated.
 5. Refresh the page to verify the updated status.

-## Task 3: Generate Initial Full Publish - Execute this task if required, otherwise skip.
+## Task 3: Generate Initial Full Publish (Perform this task only if required.
+Otherwise, proceed to the next task.)

 1. Sign in to Oracle Fusion Cloud SCM.
 2. Navigate to Tools > Run the scheduled process : Product Hub Publication Job